Enter your email address to request the brochure. We’ll email it to you within 24 hours — usually much sooner.

 04 What safety features are included in the APC system?

-Safety is paramount.
 Our APC systems are equipped with safety fencing (light curtains or physical barriers) to protect operators, as well as integrated sensors to confirm pallet seating, clamping status, and door positions before initiating a change cycle.

 05 How does the APC handle high-mix, low-volume (HMLV) production?